japgolly/scalacss/doc/features/basics.md

 Return type after creation        | Unit | `StyleA` (`A` = Applicable) Declaration style                 | `"div.box" - ...` | `val box = style(...)`

-To create a style module, create an `object` that extends `StyleSheet.Standalone` or `StyleSheet.Inline`.
+To create a style module,
+1. Create an `object` that extends `StyleSheet.Standalone` or `StyleSheet.Inline`.
+1. Inside the object, import the DSL by typing `import dsl._`.
-A DSL will be available inside.
-Following the example, just start typing and if you're using an IDE with auto-complete, you'll be guided towards type-safe styles.
+1. Following the examples, just start typing and if you're using an IDE with auto-complete, you'll be guided towards type-safe styles.

 ##### Full examples: